NCAS-CMS/cfa-conventions/source/cfa.md

   the fragment's external file.
 For an external netCDF file, the address is also the name of the variable that contains the fragment.

+* If the `file` variable does not exist then no extra trailing dimensions nor missing values are allowed.

-* If the `file` variable exists then the `address` variable must span the same dimensions in the same order, and missing values should be used whenever the corresponding location in the `file` variable has a missing value.
-Otherwise no extra trailing dimensions nor missing values are allowed.
+* If there is a `file` variable then the `adddress` variable must span the same dimensions in the same order.
+Missing values should be used whenever the corresponding location in the `file` variable has a missing value, except for fragments stored in the parent file.
+For a fragment stored in the parent file, exactly one address must be provided, and if there is a trailing dimension then it must be padded with missing values.

 * Addressing for other file formats is allowed, but not described in these conventions.